One UNDERSTANDING BRANDING

 Grouping people by where they are or where they live.

-Grouping customers by things they do, or how they behave, such as purchase behaviour, lifestyles and the ways they use product.
+Grouping customers by things they do, or how they behave, such as purchase behavior, lifestyles and the ways they use product.

 Grouping customers by how they think.

 What do you promise?

 When people buy product’s and services they are buying a collection of benefits.

 This is when customers form opinions about your brands and share their experiences with other customers.

 The value proposition